Up to 60% off sofas & mattresses — limited‑time deals.

 • If your building requires elevator reservations, add buffer time.
 Tight windows create rushed decisions.

-• Decide where to place your sofa in advance and mark the exact landing spot with painter’s tape.
+• Decide where to place your sofa in advance and mark the landing spot with painter’s tape.

 • If the couch has a sleeper or recliner mechanism, mention it up front so the handling plan stays safe.